shawn-wilkinson/microservices_overview/PITCHME.md

 ---
 Why use them?
 - You can mix up technology:<br>
-  - Use the best tool for the job instead of something that "works" for everything<br>
+  - Use the best tool for the job instead of something that "works" for everything.<br>
   - Speed up adoption of new technology.
 Test out a new technology on a low-risk service first before a wider roll-out.<br>
 +++
 - Resilience:<br>